 Dweck specifically writes, "these children of praise have now entered the workforce, and sure enough, many can't function without getting a sticker for their every move."
 Dweck continues, "we now have a workforce full of people who need constant reassurance and can't take criticism.
 Not a recipe for success in business, where taking on challenges, showing persistence, and admitting and correcting mistakes are essential."
 I am a child of the praise generation.
 I can completely admit that her description fits me.
 I've never been able to handle criticism well.
 I make excuses, I rationalize, and, though not often, blame others.
 I always feel like I know what I'm supposed to do or what I'm expected to do and if I don't meet expectations I feel like that doesn't reflect what I know or am capable of, and therefore, I take it personally.
 Luckily, I've grown to a point where I can reasonably handle criticism, but I still don't like it.
 What's more is that teachers aren't often rewarded.
 I was told by a Spanish professor that teaching is one of the hardest careers to have because it is a thankless job.
 Thanks and praise come along in the forms of thank you cards from former students years after they graduate- and that's if you're lucky.
 I have more growing to do, especially if Spanish prof is right!

-.
+The alternative is to praise students for effort.
 Praise them for taking on challenges and for wanting to learn new things.
 Complimenting on effort teaches students that they have the ability to learn, grow, and change.
 They can become smarter.
 Furthermore, using positive language high-lighting effort enforces confidence and self-assurance.
 Kids get the message: it is OK to fail.

 All teachers want students to learn and grow in their learning and to make mistakes and learn from them.
 I will be praising students for their efforts instead of their natural talents.
 (I've done the other- I've written on English essays, "Wow- you're a natural writer!
 You should take Honors English next year!")
 As a new teacher, it's not easy to figure out how to motivate students.
 The ones who show interest are easy to work with, but what about the kid who acts like he/she doesn't care?
 (Which by the way I love when teaching an elective and a subject I'm so passionate about like Spanish!).
 How do I help this child to develop what Dweck calls a "growth mindset"?
 If I practice what she preaches, how will it impact that child's future? particularly if the student faces the attitude from others (family, friends, teachers) that he/she is not smart, not capable, not worthy of the attention to grow and learn?